-Trump Complained That People From "Shithole Countries" — Like African Nations And Haiti — Come To The US
+Trump Complained That People From "Shithole" Places — Like Africa And Haiti — Come To The US

 Growing frustrated while discussing immigration with lawmakers in the Oval Office, President Trump suddenly asked why people from "shithole countries come here" — referring to people from Haiti, El Salvador, and African nations — a source close to negotiations told BuzzFeed News.

-The group on Thursday was discussing the possibility of restoring protections for immigrants who have come from those countries, according to the Washington Post, which reported the comment first.
+The group on Thursday was discussing the possibility of restoring protections for immigrants who have come from those countries, according to the Washington Post, which first reported the comment.

-The president also suggested the United States should bring more people from countries like Norway.
+The president also suggested the United States bring more people from countries like Norway.

 "Why are we having all these people from shithole countries come here?"
 Trump asked the group of lawmakers.